storj-thirdparty/uplink-swift/README.md

     * Open Xcode
     * Click on File > Swift Packages > Add Package Dependency
     * In New Pop Up window paste [storj-swift](https://github.com/utropicmedia/storj-swift.git) repository link and Click on next
-    * Select Branch from Rules and add branch name master and Click on next button.
+    * Select branch name or version of package and Click on next button.
     * Uncheck the checkbox of storj-swift library and then, click on finish button.
     * Using terminal navigate to the location of the storj-swift library added in project.
     * Run following command in the terminal